oroinc/documentation/backend/system-configuration/index.rst

 Groups
 ^^^^^^

-This node should also be declared under root node and contain an array of available field groups with their properties.
+This node should also be declared under the root node and contain an array of available field groups with their properties.
-A group is an abstract fields bag, view representation of a group is managed on the template level of a specific configuration template and depends on its position in the tree.
+A group is an abstract field bag, view representation of a group is managed on the template level of a specific configuration template and depends on its position in the tree.

 This means that a group could be rendered as a fieldset, a tab, or part of an accordion list.